Here are my 5 tips for getting the most out of your writers festival experience.

 Also, just because an author may have written a title you do not feel compelled to read, that does not mean you won’t enjoy listening to them speak about their personal journey and writing process.

-Last year I attended a session at the Brisbane Writers Festival where Clare Wright discussed her Stella Prize winning title The Forgotten Rebels of Eureka.
+I once attended a session at the Brisbane Writers Festival where Clare Wright discussed her Stella Prize winning title The Forgotten Rebels of Eureka.
 This is not a title I would personally choose to read in my leisure time, however I found myself enthralled by Clare’s story, both professional and personal.
 The research she undertook in writing the book was absolutely fascinating, and her candor and discussions with some very knowledgeable audience members was wonderful to watch.
 Without ever having read the book in question, that festival session still ranks as one of my favourites.

 When considering an event, look not just at the guest(s) but also the interviewer or leader of a panel session.
 These are the people that can often transform the pedestrian into something truly inspiring/entertaining.